jrcharney/windowsist/README.md

 I have learned some things over the years on how to use computers better.
 And with my ability to explain technology in a way that doesn't try to insult the people who I help, here's yet another place where my generosity and knowledge has a place to shine.

+To get started installing Windows Subsystem for Linux, [go to Microsft's website](https://docs.microsoft.com/en-us/windows/wsl/about).

 ## FAQ

 ### Do I need to install Cmder/ConEmu?